munguaganze-christian/python-daily-reports/README.md

 # python-daily-report
-Tis repo contains lesson materials, examples, exercices for learnig the "The Unix/Linux shell"
+This repository contains lesson materials, examples, exercices for learnig the "The Unix/Linux shell"